 Estate agent’s valuations can be inflated to encourage you to employ them to sell your property.
 As a result you’re unlikely to be able to use an estate agent’s valuation to argue against a valuation from a Chartered Surveyor.

-However, if you’ve got a valuation from a Chartered Surveyor but your seller gets a lower one, you might have a bit more luck.
-This is because valuations from Chartered Surveyors are generally more reliable.
+However, if you’ve got a valuation from a surveyor but your seller gets a lower one, you might have a bit more luck.
+This is because valuations from surveyors are generally more reliable.

 What can I do to avoid an unexpectedly low RICS valuation?

-Again, your best bet is to get the initial valuation from a RICS Chartered Surveyor instead of from an estate agent.
+Again, your best bet is to get the initial valuation from a RICS registered surveyor instead of from an estate agent.
 They are qualified to give accurate valuations that take all parts of the property into account.
 If you’ve got a valuation from a trained professional, it’s less likely that your prospective buyer will get a figure that is substantially different.

 Valuations will always carry an element of subjectivity, so the best thing you can do is get your figure from a trained Chartered Surveyor who will value the property based purely on the characteristics and features of the property.